norvig/paip-lisp/docs/chapter12.md

 ```

 Now the arguments in the head of the clause match the arguments in the function `likes/2`, so there is no need to generate any code for the head.
-This makes things simpler by eliminating `compile-head`, and it is a better decomposition for another reason: instead of adding optimizations to `compile-head`, we will add them to the code in `compile`-`body` that handles =.
+This makes things simpler by eliminating `compile-head`, and it is a better decomposition for another reason: instead of adding optimizations to `compile-head`, we will add them to the code in `compile-body` that handles `=`.
-That way, we can optimize calls that the user makes to =, in addition to the calls introduced by the source-code transformation.
+That way, we can optimize calls that the user makes to `=`, in addition to the calls introduced by the source-code transformation.

 To get an overview, the calling sequence of functions will turn out to be as follows: